zendframework/zend-authentication/docs/book/validator.md

 ## Validation messages

-Authentication validator defines five failure message types.
-Identifiers for them are available as constants for convenience.
+The authentication validator defines five failure message types; identifiers for them are available as constants for convenience.
-Common authentication failure codes, defined as constants in `Zend\Authentication\Result`, are mapped to validation messages using map in `CODE_MAP` constant.
-Other authentication codes default to `general` message type.
+Common authentication failure codes, defined as constants in `Zend\Authentication\Result`, are mapped to validation messages using a map in `CODE_MAP` constant.
+Other authentication codes default to the `general` message type.

 ```php